o2r-project/o2r-meta/README.md

 The extractor tool uses python classes as parser modules that can process specific formats as described above.

-In order to add a new custom parser, you have to write a parser class and add it to the directory in the following location: `o2r-meta\parsers`.
+In order to add a new custom parser, you have to write a parser class and add it to the parser directory.

-Note that future versions of o2r-meta might be able to register all parsers based on the files in the `parsers` directory.
-Until then it is necessary to register a new parser in the function `register_parsers` of `o2r-meta\extract\metaextract.py`.
+Note that [future versions](https://github.com/o2r-project/o2r-meta/issues/95) of o2r-meta might be able to register all parsers based on the files in the `parsers` directory.
+Until then it is necessary to register a new parser in the extractor script

 The use of classes as parsers is currently still implemented in a rather naïve way.
 However, in order to be able to take advantage of non static methods, all parsers are designed as classes already.

-Also a governing class that provides inheritance features should be the goal of a better extractor.
+The general process of a parser for the extractor is the following:

+1. the parses accesses a target file, which was encountered by the extractor during a recursive scan of the target directory and identified based on file extension
+2. the target file is read and processed by the parser
+3. the results of the processing are written to a dictionary data structure that is globally known to the program
+4. the structure of the data dictionary can be found in metaextract.py or dummy.json

 ## Structure of your parser Python class

 _In this example we will call your new parser file `parse_abc.py` and the class in that file `ParseAbc`._

-Here is a extensively commented template for your parser file:
+Here is a commented template for your parser file:

 ```python
 # Class name keyword to signal availability to importing files